Snowplow Spotlight: Ice Claw and Snowbe Bryant - NewsBreak

 WCAX

-How a warmup and early winter sap run affect Vermont’s maple season
+How a warmup and early winter sap run could affect Vermont’s maple season

+FAIRFIELD, Vt.
+(WCAX) - Maple season is typically months away.
+But what happens when Vermont sees a warmup and maple season starts early?
+Lots of sugar-makers have their taps in trees in early December, so when the sap runs, they can collect.
+It’s day one of boiling at Branon Family...

 WCAX